 Looking at the source code of the shopping cart, we see the string “刷新按钮“, which translates to a “refresh button”.
 Perhaps this is indicative of the origins of the group behind this site, or the shopping cart was repurposed from elsewhere.

-A visit to the actual company website (milwaukeetool.com) reveals that they do not sell direct, which is often the case of many major brands:
+A visit to the actual company website (milwaukeetool.com) reveals that they do not sell direct, which is often the case for many major brands: